brisvag/gibberify/README.md

 I plan on making this thing a bit more user friendly in the future.

 Right now I only included Orcish and it's generated using German and Russian, with no real reason other than "*It sounded right*".
-To be honest, I don't think it turned out that well so: please, experiment!
+To be honest, I don't think this combination turned out that well so try out some stuff yourself!

 # Contributing